Aiven-Open/klaw-docs/README.md

 ## Scripts used and their actions

 ℹ️ You can see all our scripts in the [`package.json`](package.json).
-You can also run `npm run` in your console to get a list of all available scripts.
+You can also run `pnpm run` in your console to get a list of all available scripts.

 Please note that you have to set up your [local development](#installation-and-usage) in order to use the scripts.